Designed and built with care, filled with creative elements

 STUDENT AID PROGRAMS

-This grant program is designed to assist needy students who desire to continue their education beyond high school.
+Federal Pell Grant: This grant is designed to assist student with low-income households who desire to continue their education beyond high school.
 Every student is entitled to apply for a Federal Pell Grant.
 Eligibility is determined by the student’s need, the cost of attendance, and the amount of money appropriated by Congress to fund the program.
 The amount of the grant is determined by a standard formula used by the U.S. Department of Education.
-The maximum award for the 2023/24 academic year is $7,395.
+The maximum award for the 2025-2026 academic year is $7,395.
 There is a 600% lifetime limit on Pell grant program funds.

 Federal Supplemental Educational Opportunity Grant (FSEOG):

 This grant is available to students with exceptional financial need.
-In determining student eligibility, the college will base the selection on procedures designed to make Federal SEOG awards to those students with the lowest Expected Family Contribution (EFC) who will also receive a Federal Pell Grant in that year.
+FSEOG is for students with the most financial need, often awarded to students who are also eligible for the Pell Grant.
+Student Aid information (SAI), as determined by your FAFSA, must be very low to qualify.
 The amount of the grant and the number of students who may receive it depend on the availability of funds from the U.S. Department of Education.

 Federal Direct Student Loan Program:

-There are two types of direct loans.
-Subsidized direct loans are based on demonstrated financial need and the federal government pays the interest while the student is in school.
-Non-need-based direct loans are “Unsubsidized” and the student is responsible for the interest during in-school and deferment periods.
+There are two types of direct loans, which are Subsidized Direct Loans and Un-Subsidized Direct Loans.
+Subsidized Direct Loans are based on financial need.
+The federal government pays the interest while the student is in school.
+Un-subsidized Direct Loans is not based on student financial need and the student is responsible for the interest during in-school and deferment periods.
 Students may be eligible for both need-based and non-need-based loans but the combined totals may not exceed direct limits.

 Federal Parent Loans for Undergraduate Students (PLUS):

 Parents may borrow an amount up to the cost of attendance less any financial aid each year for each financially dependent student.
 The loan fee for a Direct Plus loan is 4.288%.
-Repayment begins 60 days after the last disbursement.
-When the parent responds requesting the loan, an application/promissory note will be sent to the parent.
-This must be completed and signed by the student’s parents and returned to the Financial Aid Office.
-A credit check will be done by the lender.
-Upon approval the funds will be credited to the student’s account, and any excess will be refunded to the parent.
-A parent may apply for a Plus Loan without filing a FAFSA.
-However, it is strongly recommended that the FAFSA be filed in order to take advantage of receiving the lower interest rate Stafford Loan.
+Repayment begins 60 days after the first disbursement.
+When the parent agrees to the loan, a credit check will be done by the lender.
+Upon approval a Parent Loan Promissory Note (PLUS MPN) must be completed and signed by the student’s parent.
+The Parent Loan must be completed after the student completes a FAFSA.

 Tuition Assistance Program (TAP):